microsoft/T-MAC/README.md

 ## News

+- 10/10/2024 🚀🚀: By updating and rebasing our llama.cpp version, T-MAC now support more models (e.g., qwen2) and the end-to-end performance is further improved by 10~15%!
+Try qwen2 using [the Official GPTQ model](https://huggingface.co/Qwen/Qwen2-7B-Instruct-GPTQ-Int4).

 - 08/21/2024 🎉🎉: T-MAC paper is accepted by EuroSys 2025.

 - 08/17/2024 🚀: T-MAC now supports 1/2/4-bit quantized models of (almost) any architecture in GPTQ format.